 - How can I train for a motorbike licence?

 - Should I do a Direct Access Scheme course?

 Two documents are needed to ride a motorcycle legally on the road as a learner: a provisional motorcycle licence and a Compulsory Basic Training (CBT) certificate.
 These will entitle you to ride a motorcycle or scooter of up to 125cc and 14.8bhp (11kw).
 You must display L-plates and cannot use the motorway or carry a pillion.

-A provisional licence is obtained by completing an application form from the Post Office or online.
+A provisional driving licence is obtained by completing an application form from the Post Office or online.
 You must be at least 17 years old to get one for a motorcycle.
 At 16 years old you can get one for a moped, defined as having an engine of no more than 50cc and a top speed no greater than 30mph.

 If you’ve got a full car licence it should already include provisional motorcycle entitlement.
 To make sure, check your licence for provisional entitlement to vehicle category A. If you obtained a full car licence before 1 February 2001, you can ride a moped without a CBT certificate.